vidjil/vidjil/doc/user.md

 High-throughput sequencing (NGS/HTS) now enables the deep sequencing of a lymphoid population with dedicated [Rep-Seq](http://omictools.com/rep-seq-c424-p1.html) methods and software.

 This is the help of the [Vidjil web application](http://app.vidjil.org/browser/).
 Further help can always be asked to <support@vidjil.org>.
-We can also arrange phone or Skype meeting.
+We can also arrange phone or video meeting.

 The Vidjil team (Mathieu, Mikaël, Aurélien, Florian, Marc, Ryan and Tatiana)